 The brain is divided into three

-stem, cerebellum and cerebrum:
+areas - brainstem, cerebellum and cerebrum:

 The brain stem sits at the base of the brain and

 Brain Stem strokes are often fatal, but when they

 The cerebellum is located at the bottom of the

 brain, at the back of your head.
 It is attached to the back of the

 a small object, and more complicated tasks such as balancing.

 A stroke in the cerebellum could cause a lack of

 coordination, clumsiness, shaking or other movement

 Also known as the "thinking brain," the cerebrum

 Usually, one of these hemispheres is slightly more

 written and spoken language is organized.
 In almost all of us, the left

 hemisphere is dominant even if you are right handed.

 Because the nervous system is set up in a

 of your body, and vice versa.

 Each hemisphere is divided into four sections

 called lobes.
 Click the Cerebrum button to read more about

 the functions of the lobes and the affects of